ucsd-dsc-arts/dsc160-final-dsc160-group18/README.md

 ## Data and Model

 Our main training data is from the Gaon Album Chart, Korea’s national music chart, and every year since 2010 they provide a top 10 list of the best-selling albums in Korea of the entire year.
-Gaon’s ranking process revolves around compiling domestic shipments in weekly, monthly, and year-end formats to which we will utilize their year-end charts.The album cover images will be collected and downloaded from Melon, Korea's top streaming service, to have accurate digital images of the respective albums in their native country.
+Gaon’s ranking process revolves around compiling domestic shipments in weekly, monthly, and year-end formats to which we will utilize their year-end charts.
+The album cover images will be collected and downloaded from Melon, Korea's top streaming service, to have accurate digital images of the respective albums in their native country.
 [Link to Gaon Album Chart Data](https://en.wikipedia.org/wiki/Gaon_Album_Chart)

 Since our main dataset is limited by the size of around 100 popular covers, for additional exploration purposes we will also collect a different generalized/larger dataset by scrapping random kpop album art from Google and Bing to further generate new album covers from.
 To achieve this, we will be utilizing the icrawler python library and input english and korean keywords such as ‘kpop album art’ to download around 400 random covers.
 [Link to icrawler library](https://developer.aliyun.com/mirror/npm/package/icrawler).